{{flagHref}}

 Introduction

-Neutron cross‐sections are fundamental parameters in nuclear physics that quantify the probability of various interactions between neutrons and atomic nuclei.
-The understanding of these cross‐sections is essential for applications that range from the design of nuclear reactors, to medical treatments, and astrophysical research.
+Neutron cross sections are fundamental parameters in nuclear physics, defining the likelihood of various types of interactions between neutrons and atomic nuclei.
+These cross sections have significant applications ranging from the design of nuclear reactors to medical treatments and astrophysical research.

 Types of Neutron Interactions

-• Absorption: Neutrons are absorbed by the nucleus, which may lead to radioactive decay or fission.
+• Absorption: Neutrons are absorbed by the nucleus, with possible radioactive decay or fission in some cases.

-The neutron cross‐section of an element describes the probability that a neutron will interact with its nuclei.
-The value is typically given in units of Barns (b), where 1 Barn = 10⁻²⁴ cm².
-This property is vital in fields such as nuclear physics, reactor design and radiation shielding.
+The neutron cross section of an element represents the probability of a neutron interacting with the nuclei of that particular element.
+The unit is typically given in barns, where 1 barn = 10−24 cm².
+This is one of the important parameters applied in nuclear physics, nuclear reactors, and radiation shielding.

 Element